From Charlotte to the Outer Banks, North Carolina is a state filled with great experiences

 Jackson County

-Between the Great Smoky Mountain National Park and the Blue Ridge Parkway sits Jackson County, one of the most beautiful parts of North Carolina.
-Regular visitors know walkable downtown Sylva for its shopping, flavorful restaurants, and the most photographed building in North Carolina, the Historic Jackson County Courthouse.
+Between the Great Smoky Mountains National Park and the Blue Ridge Parkway sits Jackson County, one of the most beautiful parts of North Carolina.
+Regular visitors know walkable downtown Sylva for its shopping, flavorful restaurants and the most photographed building in North Carolina, the historic Jackson County Courthouse.
 Make time for the Blue Ridge Parkway and its fantastic photo ops.
 Experience the rich Native American history of the Cherokee Nation at numerous attractions.
 Find authentic Appalachian artwork from more than 100 local artisans at Dogwood Crafters and Front Street shops in Dillsboro.
 In each of these mountain towns, you’ll be amazed at the culinary delights prepared and presented by outstanding local chefs.

 Caleb Sullivan with the Jackson County TDA needs to be on your radar.
 You may have met Caleb at a trade show, or spoken with him on the phone.
 When he says,” I am ready to help with your tour,” he’s serious.
 Nobody knows Jackson County like Caleb.
 Born in Cherokee, his family moved to Sylva when he was young.
-He graduated high school in Sylva and earned a college degree at Western North Carolina University in Sylva.
+He graduated high school in Sylva and earned a college degree at Western Carolina University in Sylva.
 He’s been with the Jackson County TDA ever since.
 Put some extra sizzle in your Jackson County tour.
-Put Caleb on the bus.
-Discoverjacksonnc.com
+Put Caleb on the bus. discoverjacksonnc.com

 Outer Banks